 - a.
-An Adaptive Management Plan shall be submitted with the NJPDES permit renewal application if any of the following occur:. - i.
+An Adaptive Management Plan shall be submitted on or before 54 months from the effective date of the permit (EDP) if any of the following occurs:. - i.
 A Final PCCMP Report determines that the implemented CSO control measures do not meet the final required percent capture as per Part IV.G.9.e. above; and/or. - ii.
-A permittee requests to modify the implementation schedule and/or CSO control measures in the implementation schedule and/or. - iii.
-The precipitation trends required in Part IV.H.1 above demonstrates a change in the assumptions used in the development of the LTCP. - b.
+A permittee requests to modify the implementation schedule and/or CSO control measures in the implementation schedule. - A new Financial Capability Assessment determines that the permittee's financial conditions have changed.

+- b.
 If the Final PCCMP Report determines that the implemented CSO control measures do not meet the final required percent capture, the Adaptive Management Plan shall include:. - i.
-Modified or additional CSO control measures that will be needed to achieve the final required percent capture;. - ii.
-A detailed analysis and a modified implementation plan and schedule of the CSO control measures; and.

-- iii.
-Inclusion of any modifications based on the Final PCCMP Report. - c.
+Modified or additional CSO control measures that will be to achieve the final required percent capture;. - ii.
+A detailed analysis and a modified implementation plan and schedule of the CSO control measures; and. - iii.
+Inclusion of any adaptive management modifications based on the Final PCCMP Report. - c.
 If a permittee requests to modify the implementation schedule and/or CSO control measures in the implementation schedule by incorporating new technologies, group similar control measures to reduce cost, increase wet weather, change the order of the control measures and/or accelerate the schedule.
-If such a request is made, the Adaptive Management Plan shall include:. - i.
+If such a request, the Adaptive Management Plan shall include:. - i.
 A detailed analysis of the modified and/or new CSO control measures including verification that the final required percent capture will be achieved; and. - ii.
 A modified implementation plan and schedule of the CSO control measures.